Triggers, Avoidance, and Nervous System Patterns

 • Repeating patterns you’ve promised yourself you’d stop

-Often, these experiences aren’t signs of weakness or lack of insight.
-They are signs of a nervous system doing its job—trying to protect you based on past experiences.
+These aren’t signs of weakness or lack of insight.
+They’re your nervous system doing its job—trying to protect you based on past experiences (van der Kolk, 2014).

 What Is a Trauma Trigger?